R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 that is readable by the host and enclave simultaneously, but which the host cannot tamper with.
 Inside the enclave you can be assured that the header fields contain the values set by the client, because they're checked before `receiveMail` is invoked.

+In addition to the headers there is also the _authenticated sender public key_.
+This is the public key of the client that sent the mail.
+Like the body it's encrypted so that the host cannot learn the client identities.
+It's called "authenticated" because the encryption used by Conclave means you can trust that the mail was encrypted by an entity holding the private key matching this public key.
+If your enclave recognises the public key this feature can be used as a form of user authentication.

 In this simple tutorial we only care about the body and sender public key.
 We reverse the bytes in the mail body and then create a response mail that will be encrypted to the sender.
 It contains the reversed bytes.
 We use the